 Using Analysis Filters for Forecasts, Reports and Alerts

-Once you have defined a set of filters on the Analyze page, you can create a Scenario, Scheduled Report, or Budget Alert from this screen.
-Navigate to the top of the Analyze page and click Create.
-This will direct you to the specific page, and retain the filters you have set on the Analyze page.
+Once you have defined a set of filters on the Instance Analyzer, you can create a Scenario, Scheduled Report, or Budget Alert from this screen.
+Navigate to the top of the Instance Analyzer and click Create.
+This will direct you to the specific page, and retain the filters you have set on the Instance Analyzer.